-The total remuneration paid to members of the Independent Review Committee attributable to the Fund during the year ended December 31, 2016 was \$3,850 (December 31, 2015 - \$1,246) and is reported in the Statements of comprehensive income and consisted only of fixed fees.
-There were no outstanding payables relating to Independent Review Committee fees as at December 31, 2016 and 2015.
+The total remuneration paid to members of the Independent Review Committee attributable to the Fund during the year ended December 31, 2017 was \$6,345 (2016 - \$3,850) and is reported in the Statements of comprehensive income (loss) and consisted only of fixed fees.
+There were no outstanding payables relating to Independent Review Committee fees as at December 31, 2017 and 2016.